White Dwarf (magazine): 2000s

-Recent years
+2010s

-In June 2010 Andrew Kenrick replaced Mark Latham as editor.
-Kenrick had previously been sub-editor, as well as sub-editing other Games Workshop material such as the most recent edition of Codex: Space Marines.
+In June 2010, Andrew Kenrick replaced Mark Latham as editor.
+Kenrick had previously been sub-editor, as well as editing other Games Workshop material such as the most recent edition of Codex: Space Marines.

-As of the October 2012 issue, White Dwarf was redesigned with a new 9 member production staff with Matthew Hutson, Kris Shield and Andrew Kenrick continuing from the previous version and 6 new members including Jes Bickham as the new editor.
+As of the October 2012 issue, White Dwarf was redesigned with a new nine-member production staff with Matthew Hutson, Kris Shield and Andrew Kenrick continuing from the previous version, and six new members, including Jes Bickham as the new editor.
 Bickham had previously edited the Battle Games in Middle-earth magazine.

 White Dwarf continued to be published on a monthly basis until issue #409, January 2014.
-On 1 February 2014, the magazine moved to a 32 page format, published weekly and renumbered from issue 1.
+On 1 February 2014, the magazine moved to a 32-page format, published weekly and renumbered from issue 1.
 Warhammer Visions, a monthly sister title, was launched at the same time, in a format favouring the imagery over text.
-The weekly version of White Dwarf lasted for 131 issues and in September 2016 the magazine returned to its monthly format, also subsuming Warhammer Visions.
+The weekly version of White Dwarf lasted for 131 issues.
+In September 2016, the magazine returned to its monthly format; it also subsumed Warhammer Visions.

-Spinoffs

-In the early 1980s, mail-order subscriber copies of White Dwarf also received a small (A5, black and white) companion magazine Black Sun edited by Steve Williams, with contributions from White Dwarf regulars such as Ian Marsh and Games Workshop staff; it offered parodies, extended reviews, humour and gaming news.

-During the late 1980s the Black Sun was rekindled, this time written, illustrated and produced by Tim Pollard (with occasional contributions from other GW authors such as Andy Chambers).
-It contained very informal 'inside' information from the Citadel Mail Order Department, news, game reviews, articles and competitions as well as a short lived cartoon serial.
-Some new rules for then current GW products also debuted in Black Sun.

-GW's US studio also ran for a while a biweekly online supplemental free e-zine Black Gobbo.
-It included two regular columns, "Rules of Engagement" and "Ask the Scenery Guy", to help answer gamers' questions.
-Similar to its printed counterpart, it was devoted to the games and hobbies created by GW.
-Just like its printed counterpart, Black Gobbo also has its own character, published on the web with its own article, rules, and modelling tips.
-The name is a pun.
-Gobbo stands for Goblin, which is hated by the Dwarfs.
-Dwarfs are, likewise, hated by Goblins.
-Black is also the opposite of white, hence Black Gobbo is the exact opposite of White Dwarf; one being free, electronic, short, weekly, black and a Goblin while the other one cost something, printed, comparatively long, monthly, white, and a Dwarf.
-The e-zine was cancelled in 2008 during the revision of GW's online strategy.

-White Dwarf global editors

-Note: During Jes Bickham's period as editor White Dwarf went weekly for a few years, then returned to being monthly but was no longer officially numbered.
-Those marked with stars indicate guest editorship.